On existence of canonical $G$-bases: Basic notions about -derivations

 \begin{lemma} Assume that $R\xrightarrow{f} S$ is a homomorphism of $k$-algebras.
 Let $\mathbb{D}$ be an $F$-derivation on $R$. \begin{enumerate} \item[i)] If $S$ is \'{e}tale (smooth and unramified) over $R$, then there exists a unique $F$-derivation $\mathbb{D}'$ on $S$ such that for every $i_1,\ldots,i_e<p^m$

 \item[ii)] If $S$ is unramified over $R$, then there exists at most one $F$-derivation $\mathbb{D}'$ on $S$ such that for every $i_1,\ldots,i_e<p^m$

 \end{enumerate} \end{lemma}

 \begin{proof} Compare to \cite[Prop.
 3.18]{HK}.
-Part ii) is obvious by Lemma \ref{smooth}.ii).
+Part ii) is, by Lemma \ref{smooth}.ii), true even without the iterativity assumption.
 For the proof of part i), it is enough to show that an HS-derivation $\mathbb{D}'$ from Lemma \ref{smooth} is $F$-iterative, i.e. the following diagram is commutative

 It is similar to the proof of \cite[Theorem 27.2]{mat} and we leave it to the reader. \end{proof}

 Let $F(\bar{v},\bar{w})\in(k[\bar{v},\bar{w}])^e$, $m'\le m$ and let $\bar{v'}$, $\bar{w'}$ denote the $m'$-truncated variables ($k[\bar{v'},\bar{w'}]=k[\bar{X},\bar{Y}]/(X_1^{p^{m'}},\ldots,X_e^{p^{m'}}, Y_1^{p^{m'}},\ldots,Y_e^{p^{m'}})$).
 By $F[m']$ we denote the $m'$-truncation of $F$ which is equal to $\ev_{(\bar{v'},\bar{w'})}F(\bar{v},\bar{w})$ (the image of $F$ in the ring of truncated polynomials $\big(k[\bar{v'},\bar{w'}]\big)^e$).
 If $\mathbb{D}$ is $F$-iterative, then $\mathbb{D}[m']$ is $F[m']$-iterative as well (for the notion of $\mathbb{D}[m]$, check the first lines after Definition \ref{HSdef1}).